dimmyvi/tigress-requirements/draft-tigress-requirements.md

 The companies that are providing the digital credential for consumption by a digital wallet are the provisioning partners.
 They are in control of the provisioning information and the lifecycle of the credentials.
 Each digital wallet has a preexisting trust relationship between itself and the Provisioning Partner.

-The interface between the devices and the Provisioning Partner can be proprietary or part of a public standard such as the CCC.
+The interface between the devices and the Provisioning Partner can be proprietary or a part of published specifications such as the {{CCC-Digital-Key-30}}.
 The sender obtains provisioning information from the provisioning partner, then shares it to the recipient via Tigress.
 The recipient then takes that data and sends it to the Provisioning Partner to redeem a credential for consumption in a digital wallet.

 For some credential types the Provisioning Partner who mints new credentials is actually the sender.
-In that scenario the receiver will generate a new key material at the request of the sender, and then communicate with the sender over Tigress to have it's key material signed by the sender.
+In that scenario the receiver will generate a new key material at the request of the sender, and then communicate with the sender over Tigress to have its key material signed by the sender.

 # Conventions and Definitions